 Given her physical challenges, Helen didn't have a typical adult family life.
-While she never married, she did live in Wrentham with John A. Macy and Anne Sullivan after the two married in 1905.
+She lived in Wrentham with John A. Macy and Anne Sullivan after the two married in 1905.
 Macy, an editor of Keller's biography, was a great friend to her.
 Helen seemed happy in this new home, and John created a system for her to take walks.
 However, the marriage didn't last forever.
 While the two never divorced, John and Anne became estranged in about 1914, and they parted ways.
 Helen remained with Anne.

-When Anne became ill and had to take some time off, Peter Fagan became Helen's secretary.
+Helen Keller never married or had children.
+However, she almost married Peter Fagan.
+When Anne became ill and had to take some time off, Peter Fagan, a 29-year-old reporter, became Helen's secretary.
 During this time, the two grew close and made plans to marry.
 However, given societal expectations for a deaf and blind women at the time, Helen's family and extended family were against the match.
 Even so, the two planned to elope, but Peter never came.
 Helen said of the relationship, "His love was a bright sun that shone upon my helplessness and isolation."
-After the failed elopement, Helen never saw Peter again nor did she get married.
+After the failed elopement, Helen never saw Peter again.